How to Avoid Being an Emotional Vampire

 There is so much about energy—positive and negative—that influences our day.
 Sometimes we cause it ourselves, and sometimes it's caused by external forces.
 Sometimes, it's just a result of biochemical shifts inside us.
 Such is the journey of life and the adventures of the human body.

 When negative energy consumes us and ruins our day, we often become that energy.
 When someone whom we feel is positive comes along and our energy changes to positive, we often mistake them as our savior.
 We can begin to expect them to repeat the process of "saving" us from our own negativity over and over again.
 We actually become dependent on them to change our energy, when in fact, we must do it for ourselves.
 When they are not available to "save" us, we become victims because they weren't available when we needed them, and we begin to resent them, instead of taking responsibility for accepting our circumstances and working to change our own situations and energy flow.
-(Such dependence is commonly referred to as "codependence.")
+Such dependence is commonly referred to as "codependence."
+People who act this way frequently are commonly called Emotional Vampires.
+They literally suck the energy out of you because they have become dependant on you and others to give it to them.

 Remember That Little Annoying Saying, "Resistance Is Futile"?